otto-de/edison-microservice/README.md

 ## Setup

-Make sure you have Java 11 or later and gradle 6.x installed on your computer.
+Make sure you have Java 17 or later installed on your computer.

 ### Testing